Remember the good ol’ days when GKP was awesome?

 Be warned, though, this tool will generate a lot of keyword suggestions.

-I left it running for ~30 minutes and had ~20K suggestions… and it was still going!
+I left it going for ~30 minutes and had ~20K suggestions… and it was still going!

 It works by mining Google Autocomplete.

-Google Autocomplete = the results that appear when you begin typing a search in Google.
+Google Autocomplete = the results that show when you begin typing a search in Google.

 Because of this, it’s quite basic.